Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Institutions and Collective Agency

-The increasing presence of global online platforms centralizing socio-economic transactions, as well as the agglomeration of institutional administrative repositories is also opening possibilities of upstream monitoring by the entities having access to such information. \citet{DeMulder2012} have argued for an extension of the principle of separation of powers to a \emph{tetras politica}, including these potential monitoring branches.
-The point makes sense, but, looking on our diagrams, it should be enriched also by an analysis on registering power, probably the next frontier of innovation if smart contracts or related technologies (e.g.~block-chain) will enter into the institutional operational cycle.
+The increasing presence of global online platforms centralizing socio-economic transactions, as well as the agglomeration of institutional administrative repositories is also opening possibilities of upstream monitoring by the entities having access to such information. \citet{DeMulder2012} have argued for an extension of the principle of separation of powers to a \emph{tetras politica}, including these potential monitoring branches. \Gio{According to our architectural analysis, their argument is sound} and it should even be enriched also by focusing on the actors maintaining registering power, probably the next frontier of innovation if distributed ledgers or related technologies will eventually enter into the institutional operational cycle.